Turning harmful seaweed blooms into sustainable building materials.

 So—what can be done with all this plastic and invasive seaweed?

 Looking to address both problems at once, father-daughter team Andrés de Antonio Simancas and Raquel de Antonio Crespo founded Sargassum Eco Lumber.
 Based in Miami, where Sargassum cleanup costs the city an estimated $4–6 million annually, the duo set out to turn the nuisance into something useful.
-Andrés, a serial inventor, began experimenting with ways to repurpose Sargassum and eventually developed a method to convert it—together with discarded plastic—into a viable building material.
+They began experimenting with ways to repurpose Sargassum and eventually developed a method to convert it—together with discarded plastic—into a viable building material.

 Sargassum Eco Lumber is still in its early production phase and currently raising funds to scale.
-Despite this, their innovative panels—already shown to outperform traditional plywood in strength—have drawn interest from logistics and pallet companies committed to reaching carbon neutrality by 2040–2050.
+Despite this, their innovative panels—already shown to outperform traditional plywood in strength—have drawn interest from logistics and pallet companies committed to reaching carbon neutrality.

 Next